Home Visit Project

 Here’s how it works.

 Participation is 100% voluntary for all involved.
-Each participating classroom teacher forms a home visit team with another school staff member, and both complete Stand’s half-day training session.
+Each participating teacher forms a home visit team with another school staff member, and both complete Stand’s half-day training session.
 Next, the teacher invites parents of students on their roster to join.
 If the parents choose to participate, the team visits that family twice during the school year at mutually convenient times.
 The teacher and staff member receive stipends.
 Participants are invited to Stand’s reflection dinner celebrations.

 Read this New York Times article, “Pre-K Teachers are Making House Calls.
 It’s Helping Kids Succeed.”
 And watch these videos to learn how Chicago teachers are seeing results from Stand’s exciting pre-K to 12 family engagement strategy.